57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ## Looking Ahead: Open Source Testing Framework
 To help teams put these principles into practice, an open source blockchain testing framework, ChainSmith, will soon be released.
 ChainSmith is 57Blocks’ new open-source framework and managed-service offering for chain-layer reliability testing.
-It lets us-and our clients-describe complex, real-world failure scenarios (multi-node, bridge time-outs, validator slashing, re-org storms) and run them automatically on any L1 or L2 devnet/testnet.
+It lets us and our clients describe complex, real-world failure scenarios and run them automatically on L1 devnet/testnet.

 ## References